 The law requires me to release information: 1) to medical staff in case of a medical emergency, 2) to a third party (including but not limited to a potential victim or the police) in the event there is an actual threat of harm to you or others, 3) to appropriate state agencies if there is suspicion of abuse or neglect of a child, elderly person, or person with a disability, and 4) to a court if there is a verified court order demanding such a release of information.

 Do You Accept Insurance?

-I do accept Medicare.
-For all other insurance panels, I am considered an out-of-network provider.
+I am considered an out-of-network provider.
 I can furnish you with a receipt of services that you have received.
 You may submit this to your insurance company for out-of-network reimbursement.

 There are So Many Therapists Out There.
 Why You?